matthieu-str/data_story/index.md

 ## 1. Comparison between United-States and Europe

-For each check-in, we could compute the distance between the user's location while checking in and his or her home location.
+<p align="justify">For each check-in, we could compute the distance between the user's location while checking in and his or her home location.
 Therefore, we have been able to compute various kind of statistics.
-Given the geographical boundaries of our stidues, we have chosen to compare the US and the average results of European countries that are part of the study (namely Europe in what follows).
+Given the geographical boundaries of our stidues, we have chosen to compare the US and the average results of European countries that are part of the study (namely Europe in what follows).</p>

 Moreover, as we are only interested in travelling habits, the following statistics are based on check-ins that were done at a distance from home greater than 200 km, which is how we define a travel.

 Here are the results :

+Please note that in order not to account twice some users that could use both Brightkite and Gowalla, we will always present you the results for both of them separately and analyse the similarities and differences between these two.

 ![Distance EU vs US](/images/distance_eu_vs_us.png)